>>>Characteristics, Causes, Diagnosis<<<

 numbers of bacteria compared to those not infected by FIV and Corynebacterium sp.
 Streptococcus sp.,

 Proteusmirabilis sp., Klebsiella pneumoniae and Pseudomonas sp. predominate, a significantly different

 population of gingival bacterial population than found in cats without FIV, possibly because immune

 suppression creates a greater susceptability to opportunistic infective organisms [Daniel].

 Viral Infection.
-There is a generally held belief that a major component of LPGS in many or most cases is antigenic stimulation of immune response caused by chronic, carrier-state infections.
+There is a generally held belief that a major component of LPGS in many or most cases is stimulation of immune response caused by chronic, carrier-state infections.
 Research on virus-bacteria interactions in human oral inflammatory disease has suggested a synergistic relationship in which each furthers the pathogenicity of the other [Slots].
-Although in some cases where other pathogens cannot be isolated FIV itself may provide sufficient antigenic stimulus, chronic infection with upper respiratory viruses is usually an important component of LPGS.
+Cases where other pathogens cannot be isolated suggest that FIV itself may provide sufficient viral stimulus.
+However, chronic infection with upper respiratory viruses is more often than not an important component of LPGS.
 Feline calici virus infection is widely accepted as playing a major role; feline herpesvirus has a more ambiguous association, but is clearly involved in some feline inflammatory oral disease.
 In one study, eighty-eight per cent of cats with chronic gingivostomatitis were shedding both viruses, compared to 21% of cats without [Lommer].
 Cats with chronic gingivostomatitis are significantly more likely to

 concurrently shed both feline calicivirus and feline herpesvirus than are cats with classical periodontal